TeddiO/pySteamSignIn/README.md

 # pySteamSignIn
-A small Python 3 class designed to get Steam OpenID 2 sign-in up and running as quick as possible.
+A lightweight Python 3 helper class for getting OpenID 2.0 Steam sign-in up and running quickly.

-There's not really any 'decent' Steam OpenID 2.0 libraries that give any proper documentation or insight in terms of how to actually use them.
-Alongside this they're often fairly bloated and problematic.
+There aren’t really any Steam-specific OpenID 2.0 sign-in libraries that provide clear documentation or insight into how the flow actually works.
+Most guidance instead points people at generic OpenID libraries, which are often overkill for Steam and fairly bloated in practice.

 As a result of this pySteamSignIn is designed to let you plug in Steam Auth as quick as possible and let you start returning results immediately.